 |Cost/Rates: "The rates displayed are estimated costs.
 Drivers rates can vary based on location, driving record and vehicle"|

-A: Most states require car owners to have some amount of liability coverage.
+A: Each state requires drivers to have some amount of liability coverage.
 So, you’ll need at least that if you want to be a “street legal” rideshare driver.
-You’ll also need collision and comprehensive coverage if you want Lyft’s or Uber’s contingent coverage if your vehicle’s damaged.
+You’ll also need collision and comprehensive coverage if you want Lyft’s or Uber’s contingent coverage if your vehicle is damaged.

 A: Cross your fingers that you don't get in an accident!
 If you don't have rideshare coverage and you get in an accident, you might owe a lot of money.
 It depends on the accident specifics and what part of the rideshare drive you're in.

 If you're logged into the app with no passenger or ride request and cause an accident, you'll have a problem.
 Uber and Lyft's insurance policies won't pay for any of your expenses.
 If there's a passenger in the car or you're in route to pick one up, you'll have some insurance coverage.
 It's advised that you look for rideshare insurance if you want comprehensive coverage.

 A: This is a common question.
 You already have your own car insurance, so you're covered during the gap, right?
 Unfortunately, no. Companies offer personal and commercial car insurance plans, but working for Uber and Lyft falls somewhere in between.
 You're using your personal vehicle to do commercial business.